I use git on an everyday basis—it’s a powerful tool that supports

 All (well, almost all) branches in git “track” a branch.
 Usually this branch is

-.
+a remote branch, like origin/master.
 However, you can also set up tracking of

 local branches.
 One way you can specify that your current branch should track